 Where to Stay in Central Athens

-There is a large variety of hotels and apartments in Athens but if you need help, please check out this list of my favorite hotels:
+There is a large variety of hotels and apartments in Athens but this is a list of my favorite hotels:

 What to Wear if You are Travelling the Greek Islands or Mainland